If you want to save a couple hundred dollars on a new Galaxy S8 Plus, or a pair of them, there's a deal for you.

 You can take an installment plan or snag a carrier deal, just don't pay a full $850 for a Galaxy S8 Plus.
 There are much better deals available right here.

-Amazon has the Galaxy S8 Plus for nearly 25% off and you don't have to worry about getting a qualifying data plan or having a mint condition Galaxy S7 to trade-in for this deal.
-The phone is unlocked for use with your preferred carrier and costs just $674.99.
-It doesn't get much simpler or cheaper than this.
+Amazon has the Galaxy S8 Plus for $50 off and you don't have to worry about getting a qualifying data plan or having a mint condition Galaxy S7 to trade-in for this deal.
+The phone is unlocked for use with your preferred carrier.

 Samsung has a cheap Galaxy S8 Plus for $524.99 if you've got another phone to trade-in.
 Samsung will offer up-to $300 in trade-in value for a used phone in god working condition, so if it's a Galaxy S7 Edge you'll likely be able to cash in on that full discounted price.

 AT&T has cheaper month prices for the S8 Plus with some strings attached, like it takes 30 months to fully get out of your contract.
 For some people, that's worth it.
 Others will want to opt for the more industry standard 24 months.